securify-it-bv/securify.it/README.md

 Securify.IT is a cybersecurity organization headquartered in Europe.
-We operate globally, and we offer unique cyber threat intelligence services for governments, law enforcement agencies, (military) defense intelligence, and security services.
+We operate globally, and we offer unique cyber intelligence services for governments, law enforcement agencies, (military) defense intelligence, and security services.

 For questions, you can reach us by email <securify.it@protonmail.com>.